 In this extremely revealing ceremonial picture, all the figures seem to combine the purposefulness of an evocative narration with a contemplative vision, characterised not only by the expressive look of concentration on their faces but also by the sophisticated pictorial definition of their costumes and accessories.

-Today, as a succession of visitors stand before the Panels of St Vincent in the elegant surroundings of Lisbon’s Ancient Art Museum (indicated on the map below), one of Portugal’s top cultural attractions known locally as the Museu Nacional de Arte Antiga, Gonçalves’ frieze of faces unfolds before their eyes.
+Today, as a succession of visitors stand before the Panels of St Vincent in the elegant surroundings of the Ancient Art Museum (indicated on the map below) in Lisbon, one of Portugal’s top cultural attractions known locally as the Museu Nacional de Arte Antiga, Gonçalves’ frieze of faces unfolds before their eyes.

 For a 15th-century painter, his modelling was very powerful with the subtlest shades of colour still extraordinarily life-like some five hundred and fifty years later.